Aestrx/hello-world/README.md

 # hello-world
 Hi there!

-Im from Turkey and im here to learn about java and pyhton.
+Im from Turkey and im here to learn java and pyhton.